Steven Gillespie: Fleetwood Town

 Gillespie signed for newly promoted League Two outfit Fleetwood Town on 18 June 2012.
 On 30 January 2014, Gillespie was released from Fleetwood Town.

 Return to Cheltenham Town

 Gillespie returned to Cheltenham Town on loan from Fleetwood on 15 August 2013, making his second debut for the club two days later in their 3–1 home defeat to Plymouth Argyle.

 Bristol Rovers

 On 6 February 2014, Gillespie joined up with John Ward again, following spells at Cheltenham Town and Colchester United.
 He scored his first goal for Rovers with an 88th-minute equaliser against Scunthorpe United after coming on as a 53rd minute substitution for the injured Alan Gow.
 He made his first start for the club 1 month later in a goalless draw with Southend United.

 Altrincham

 Gillespie joined newly promoted Conference Premier team Altrincham on 19 July 2014.

 Skelmersdale United

 Gillespie joined Northern Premier League team Skelmersdale United on loan on 12 February 2017.
 He made 11 appearances as well as being a part of the United coaching setup.

+Coaching career

+Following his retirement, Gillespie returned to first club Liverpool, working as a coach for the International Academy.
+He later became a programme manager, running training camps in the likes of South Africa and the United States.